ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-08-16-llm-tagalog.md

     For example, the XGLM language model ([Lin et al., 2022](#lin2022xglm)) was only trained on 2.3k tokens of Tagalog data whereas the <span style="font-variant:small-caps;">Bloom</span> language model ([Scao et al., 2022](#scao2022bloom)) doesn't contain any Tagalog text at all.
 There's still a long way to go.

+Given these gaps, I posit that the best way to use LLMs in the context of low-resource languages like Tagalog is to **maximize information-per-query (IPQ).**
+Yes, that's a made-up term, so let me explain.

 <!--
 Given these constraints, I think the best way to use LLMs in the context of low-resource languages like Tagalog is to maximize information per query (IPQ).